-The federal production tax credit (PTC) of 51φ per gallon of pure ethanol (see below) further enhances the profitability of ethanol production and helps to explain the surge in ethanol production capacity over the past two years.
-A model simulation based on ethanol prices of \$2.50 per gallon, corn prices of \$2.20/bushel, and natural gas of \$6.00/mcf, suggests that a 40 million gallon-per-year ethanol plant with initial capital of \$60 million (of which 60% is debt financed) is able to entirely recover its investment capital in substantially less than a year.25 When ethanol prices are lowered to \$2.00, while corn prices are raised to \$3.50, the simulation model suggests that the ethanol plant would recover its investment capital in about 18 months.
-After removing the ethanol PTC of 51φ per gallon from the simulation, the ethanol plant remains profitable but the investment recovery period extends to just under four years.
+The price relationship that persisted between ethanol, corn, and natural gas during late 2005 and through much of 2006, coupled with the federal production tax credit (PTC) of 51¢ per gallon of pure ethanol, represented a period of enormous profitability for ethanol producers and helps to explain the surge in ethanol production capacity since late 2005.
+For example, a model simulation based on prices of \$2.50 per gallon for ethanol, \$2.20/bushel for corn, and \$6.00/mcf for natural gas (as existed during the summer of 2006) suggests that a 40 million gallon-per-year ethanol plant with initial capital of \$60 million (of which 60% is debt financed) would be able to recover its entire capital investment in substantially less than a year.27 When ethanol prices are lowered to \$1.80, while corn prices are raised to \$4.50, the simulation model suggests that the ethanol plant still remains profitable.
+After removing the ethanol PTC of 51¢ per gallon from the simulation, the ethanol plant's per unit profitability falls to zero with corn prices of about \$3.80 per bushel.